grafikrobot/boostorg.bloom/README.md

 Instead of setting `K'` bits in a `Block` value, this subfilter sets one bit on each of the elements of a `Block[K']` subarray.
-This improves FPR without noticeably impacting performance with respect to `block<Block, K'>`, although cacheline boundaries can be crossed when accessing the subarray.
+This improves FPR but impacts performance with respect to `block<Block, K'>`, among other things because cacheline boundaries can be crossed when accessing the subarray.

 ### `fast_multiblock32<K'>`